mweel1/usa_high_level/USA-Internet/content-moderation/index.md

 All content streamed through live media server must go through the content filtering process for each frame.

-A one minute delay will be provided in the content to allow it to be monitored.
+A delay will be provided in the content to allow it to be monitored based on performance metrics.

 Live media servers will event the personal profile of each stream received, where a list of content and the amount views will be shown.